phishingclub/phishingclub/README.md

 The development environment uses Pebble ACME server for automatic SSL certificate generation.
 In production, configure your preferred ACME provider or upload custom certificates.

+## License

+Phishing Club is available under a dual licensing model:

+### Open Source License (AGPL-3.0)
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This means:
+- ✅ You can use, modify, and distribute the software freely
+- ✅ Perfect for educational, research, and non-commercial use
+- ✅ You can run your own instance for internal security testing
+- ⚠️ **Important**: If you provide the software as a network service (SaaS), you must make your source code available under AGPL-3.0

+### Commercial License
+For organizations that want to:
+- Use Phishing Club in commercial products without AGPL restrictions
+- Offer Phishing Club as a service without source code disclosure
+- Integrate with proprietary software
+- Get dedicated support and maintenance

+**Contact us for commercial licensing**: [license@phishing.club](mailto:license@phishing.club)

 ## Contributing

 We welcome contributions from the community!
 Please follow our contribution guidelines: